 Reshaping Corporate Strategy POST COVID 19

-In just six months, COVID-19 has eclipsed nearly every other pandemic on record in the past 150 years, in both size and impact.
-In addition to the disruption of millions of lives, the economic damage has been, and will be, significant and far-reaching.
+In a very short time, COVID-19 has eclipsed nearly every other pandemic on record in the past 150 years, in both size and impact.
+In addition to the disruption of millions of lives, the economic damage has been and will be, significant and far-reaching.

 Organizational teams are keeping essential services running to the extent that they can during the pandemic.
 Meanwhile, it is imperative for the organizational senior leaders, particularly senior strategy executives, to reflect on the lasting implications of COVID-19 and what they can do to best position their stakeholders, their processes, and available technology to recover and thrive in the long term.
 Certain key shifts in strategic direction, team composition, process re-orientation, and technology retooling can help the senior leadership successfully guide their organizations through the pandemic.